drewkerrigan/nagios-http-json/README.md

                         Same as -q but return critical if equality check succeeds.
   -m [METRIC_LIST ...], --key_metric [METRIC_LIST ...]
                         Gathers the values of these keys (key[>alias], UnitOfMeasure,WarnRange,CriticalRange,Min,Max) for Nagios performance data.
-More information about Range format and units of measure for nagios can be found at nagios- plugins.org/doc/guidelines.html Additional formats for this parameter are: (key[>alias]), (key[>alias],UnitOfMeasure), (key[>alias],UnitOfMeasure,WarnRange, CriticalRange).
+More information about Range format and units of measure for Nagios can be found at nagios- plugins.org/doc/guidelines.html Additional formats for this parameter are: (key[>alias]), (key[>alias],UnitOfMeasure), (key[>alias],UnitOfMeasure,WarnRange, CriticalRange).
   -M KEY=VALUE          Map the values of the gathered metric to the given values.
 This can be used to map non-numeric values to numeric values, e.g. -M